CiderBox/IS3542-FinGPT/README.md

   python scripts/seed_data.py
   ```

-  This script will append additional synthetic stocks, news, and report entries under `data/`.

 - (Optional, real market data) To fetch recent real-world data for a handful of large-cap names
   (e.g., AAPL, TSLA, MSFT, AMZN, 0700.HK, 0939.HK) using public Yahoo Finance endpoints:

   ```bash
   python scripts/fetch_market_data.py
   ```

-  This will overwrite `data/stocks.csv`, `data/news.csv`, and `data/reports.json` with data
-  fetched at runtime.
-You will need an active internet connection the first time you run it.

 ### Notes
 - This repository is intended for coursework / research demonstrations only and does **not** constitute investment advice.